-Section 8 Page 10

-Mahler and Carolina Trust Buildings

-Wake County, North Carolina

-The newly enlarged McLellan's of the early 1950s had only a limited period of economic success.
-Construction of suburban shopping centers in Raleigh from 1950 to the early 1970s gradually lured major stores to suburban malls, sapping downtown of its commercial vitality.
-Raleigh's first suburban shopping center, Cameron Village, was built in 1949-1950; the second, North Hills Shopping Center, appeared in the early 1960s.
-In the early 1960s the McLellan's chain was purchased by the McCrory's Department Store chain.
-Soon afterward, in 1971, the company modernized the Fayetteville Street facade with a new aluminum and glass street level storefront and a gleaming copper-colored wire screen over the upper storefronts in an attempt to entice shoppers to remain downtown.
+Section 8 Page 14 Mahler Building, Carolina Trust Building Wake County, North Carolina downtown of its commercial vitality.
+Raleigh's first suburban shopping center, Cameron Village, was built in 1949-50; the second, North Hills Shopping Center, appeared in the early 1960s.
+In the early 1960s the McLellan's Chain was purchased by the McCrory's Department Store chain.
+Soon afterward, in 1971, the company modernized the Fayetteville Street facade with a new aluminum and glass street level storefront and a gleaming copper-colored wire screen over the upper storefronts in an attempt to entice shoppers to remain. downtown.
 When Crabtree Valley Mall opened in 1972, downtown retail activities came to a virtual standstill.
 McCrory's main competitor, Woolworth's 5 & 10 Cent Store in the same block, closed at this time.
 In 1978 the city took the drastic step of closing off Fayetteville Street to create a pedestrian mall, a facsimile of suburban shopping malls that would draw shoppers back downtown.
 This removed all traffic and parking in front of McLellan's, but the desired goal was never realized.
 During the past twenty years, the buildings along the Fayetteville Street Mall have continued to empty of long-term tenants.
 Footsteps of office workers echo hollowly off the empty facades at lunchtime.

 A new era of activity may now be commencing on Fayetteville Street.
-Although the mall is still in place, entrepreneurs are beginning to rehabilitate individual buildings.
+Although the mall is still in place, many entrepreneurs are beginning to rehabilitate individual buildings.
 Briggs Hardware, three stores to the north at 220 Fayetteville Street, was restored in 1998 and is fully leased by a number of non-profit organizations.
 In 1998 a group of Raleigh entrepreneurs formed a partnership, McPaul Worth Associates, and purchased the McCrory's Building from the New York holding company that had owned it since 1952.
 The owners intend to retain McCrory's as the principal tenant, and to rehabilitate the vacant office spaces in the upper floors of the buildings into usable space.
 They recently removed the 1960s metal screening from the Fayetteville Street facade and are restoring the historic architectural details.
+Designation as a Raleigh City Landmark, and listing in the National Register of Historic Places, are being sought to give recognition to the commercial complex and to qualify for